 Paducah is uniquely situated at the confluence of the Ohio and Tennessee Rivers.
 In 2017, the City of Paducah opened its 340-foot transient boat dock adjacent to a newly constructed park area that extends into the Ohio River.
 The park provides a harbor area for the transient dock and creates the potential for the development of a future marina.

-Winterizing the Dock: The dock is winterized in the later fall with water and sewer pump-out amenities drained and winterized to prevent damage to the pipes.
+Winterizing the Dock: The dock is winterized in the late fall with water and sewer pump-out amenities drained and winterized to prevent damage to the pipes.
 The dock remains open during the winter with fuel and power available for boaters.
 HOWEVER, if the Ohio River is near 39 feet or above, all amenities (power, fuel, sewer, and water) are disconnected.

 Dock Location, Information, and Rules:

 -Due to a downstream shoal, vessels are advised to approach the dock perpendicular from the navigation channel to avoid grounding.

 -Dock is located at Ohio River mile marker 935 (Tennessee River mile marker 0).
 Dock is upstream from Brookport Lock & Dam 52.

 -Docking is allowed on the river and shore sides of the dock.

 -Mooring is available to transient boaters and their guests.
 The dock is not for commercial or charter purposes.